Skip to content

 Change reserved resources directly

-!!
-Do not change these settings unless absolutely necessary! !!
-Reserving too little resources may lead to node instability.
+Change these settings when required.
+Reserving too few resources may lead to node instability.

 To change the reservation for individual resources set the following Machine annotation in your MachineDeployment: